Information relating to commonly asked questions about visiting the Glen Lakes, Glen Arbor and the Sleeping Bear Dunes.

 Each little town in Leelanau has its own vibe and things to do, so have fun exploring!
 From Empire to Glen Arbor, Leland to Northport, Maple City to Cedar, Lake Leelanau and Suttons Bay.

-Yes!
-Look for pet-friendly options when reserving your vacation rental.
-Or, if you're just in town for a day, feel free to bring Fido!
-We only ask that you pick up after your pet and remember that the sidewalks are busy with lots of people (and other pets) and streets lined with cars, so please be courteous of others.
-A lot of retailers have water bowls outside to get a drink, just know if it’s a place to eat, pets are likely not permitted indoors.
+If you're just in town for a day, feel free to bring Fido!
+Please keep your pet leashed and pick up after them.
+Remember that the sidewalks are busy with lots of people (and other pets) and streets lined with cars, so please be courteous of others.

 If you're exploring within the National Park boundaries, look for signage directing you to pet-friendly trails and beaches, or do some research ahead of time on the best dog friendly locations on NPS.gov